BlazeOnaKayk/BlazeOnaKayk/README.md

 - 👋 Hi, I’m @BlazeOnaKayk
 - 👀 I’m interested in Anime, Games and Programming.
-- 🌱 I’m currently learning C++, JS, HTML and Davinci Resolve.
-- 💞️ I’m looking to collaborate on not much atm.
 - 📫 How to reach me? dm me.

 <!---